 - Changes in behavior / mental clarity (over-excitement, depression, etc.)

 - Elevated heart rate

 Anaphylactic shock can be fatal if not treated immediately.
-Even in a crisis, it is best to call the animal hospital (828-253-3393) before you leave your house or on your way so that we are expecting you and no time is lost as you arrive.
+Even in a crisis, it is best to call the Animal Hospital of North Asheville at 828-253-3393 before you leave your house or on your way so that we are expecting you and no time is lost as you arrive.
 If you have an over-the-counter antihistamine like Benadryl readily available and your pet is still able to swallow, call to ask us about dosage.
 If your pet stops breathing, you will need to give artificial respiration and CPR.
 For instructions on how to correctly administer CPR to your pet, Click Here.